 Climate Change Policy

-Due to the inertia in the climate system the carbon dioxide emitted today will remain in the atmosphere for decades, thus climate change is the result of accumulative rather than annual emissions.
+Due to the inertia in the climate system the carbon dioxide emitted today will remain in the atmosphere for decades.
+It is these cumulative rather than annual emissions that are driving climate change.
 As the frequency of extreme climate events increases, issues of inequality and sustainable development become more acute.
 In order to reach the target of keeping the average global temperature rise within 2°C, it is imperative for global emissions to reach zero in the next 30-40 years, and the longer this process is delayed, the more negative emission technologies will be required in future, which as current technologies stand, are extremely expensive.
-Therefore an annual rate of carbon reduction is important to meet the objectives of the Paris Agreement.
+Therefore, an annual rate of carbon reduction is important to meet the objectives of the Paris Agreement.